Table of Contents

-Vintage guitars are sought after by many players and collectors because of the age and rustic look.
-A worn out looking instrument has an appeal to it that players in certain genres really like.
-Then there are others who keep them pristine, protecting them from the slightest scratch!
+Vintage guitars are sought after by many players and collectors.
+Normally because of the age and rustic look.
+A worn-out-looking instrument has an appeal to it that players really like.
+Then there are others who keep them pristine.
+Protecting them from the slightest scratch!

-Ultimately unless it’s put in a case and left there, the instrument will eventually get damaged, which adds to this fascinating appeal.
-But is it okay if players like this new fad or are relic guitars stupid?
+Unless it’s put in a case and left there, the instrument will eventually get damaged.
+This adds to this fascinating appeal.
+But is it okay if players like this new fad, or are relic guitars stupid?

 What is Guitar Relicing?

-Relicing is the process of aging or distressing the finish and parts on an older looking model.
-Normally the guitars chosen are instruments that were used during a certain time period that might match a musical genre.
+Relicing is the process of aging or distressing the finish and parts on a guitar.
+The guitars chosen are instruments that were used during a certain time period.
+This might match a musical genre.

-For example, a Fender Telecaster has a long history and has made many appearances in many genres but is known as a vintage guitar.
-Players who are into older music or vintage, prefer to also look the part themselves.
+For example, a Fender Telecaster has a long history and has made many appearances in many genres.
+But it’s known as a vintage guitar.
+Players who are into older music or vintage, also prefer to look the part themselves.

-Builders will then take a brand new guitar, load it with older looking parts then strategically chip, wear and scratch it until it looks old.
-There are some builders who do this exclusively as part of their business model and are quite good at it.
-The use of older looking vintage parts, beat up and worn add to the appeal and really do make them look dated.
+Builders will then take a brand-new guitar.
+Load it with older-looking parts, then strategically chip, wear and scratch it.
+Until it looks old.
+There are some builders who do this only as part of their business model and are quite good at it.
+The use of older-looking vintage parts, beat up and worn, add to the appeal and really does make them look dated.

 And while it isn’t as easy as just scratching it up with a screwdriver, the process of relicing is quite involved.
-And if done right can truly look “old”.
-If done wrong however, it will be noticeable and less sought after.
+And if done right, can truly look old.
+If done wrong, it will be noticeable and less sought after.

 The Point of Relic Guitars

 Relic guitars can be purchased brand new yet look terribly worn.
 This is just as good as the real thing if the job was done right.
-Players apparently don’t care how old it really is just as long as it looks the part.
-This can add to the look they are going for which is a part of their musical genre.
+Players apparently don’t care how old it is, just as long as it looks the part.
+This can add to the look they are going for, which is a part of their musical genre.

 Do Guitars Naturally Relic?

-Anyone who is just getting started in their music career that likes the look doesn’t want to wait decades to have one naturally wear out.
+Anyone who is getting started in their music career that likes the look doesn’t want to wait decades.
+At least not to have one naturally wear out.
 And so a market was born, and builders began to meet the demand.
 But just like a great finish, relicing requires an experienced hand.

 Some People say Relic Guitars are for Losers?